 Walkers House is situated three blocks from Salento’s main square.
 Many of the town’s shops and eateries are within a short walking distance of the hostel.
 The rooms are clean and cozy and the beds are comfortable.

 The dorms come with balconies for getting fresh air.
 The staff here is amazing; they’re very attentive and helpful and they do a great job making you feel at home.

-They’re also very knowledgable of the surrounding areas and can help you book tours to the coffee fields are Cocora Valley.
+They’re also very knowledgeable of the surrounding areas and can help you book tours to the coffee fields are Cocora Valley.

-- There are two kitchen fully-equipped and stocked with basic ingredients.
+There are two kitchens fully equipped and stocked with basic ingredients.

 It’s large and spacious, and the hostel offers a huge variety of rooms, including dorms, studios, and private rooms, with or without bathrooms.
 Outside, there’s a cozy garden area with sprawling greenery where you can sit and relax, or you can opt to relax in a hammock and watch the sunset from the patio.